-Visit the living bears and then step back in time for a walk through the centre of the Swiss capital.
+Visit the living bears and step back in time for a walk through the Old City of Berne, the Swiss capital.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 UNESCO’s World Heritage Centre’s short description of site no. 267:

 “Founded in the 12th century on a hill site surrounded by the Aare River, Berne developed over the centuries in line with an exceptionally coherent planning concept.
 The buildings in the Old City, dating from a variety of periods, include 15th-century arcades and 16th-century fountains.
 Most of the medieval town was restored in the 18th century but it has retained its original character.”